MISP/misp-book/appendices/README.md

 #### Debugging

 Setting LDAP authentication can be sometimes tricky.
-For debugging, you can check MISP error log (by default in `/var/www/MISP/app/tmp/logs/`) that can contain useful information with problem description.
+For debugging, you can check MISP error log (by default in `/var/www/MISP/app/tmp/logs/error.log`) or debug log (by default in `/var/www/MISP/app/tmp/logs/debug.log`) that can contain useful information with problem description.

+#### Migrating existing user to LDAP

+Because LDAP and MISP users are paired by e-mail address, it is possible to migrate existing user account to LDAP managed.
+When you enable LDAP support and LDAP user will try to log in, an existing user in MISP with the same e-mail address will be found and then assigned to LDAP user.

 #### Caveats

-* When user is disabled in LDAP, it will not disabled in MISP.
-That means that user cannot login, but for example notification e-mails still works or it is possible to use user Auth key to access MISP information.
+* When a user is disabled in LDAP or is removed from the required group, it will be not automatically disabled in MISP.
+That means that user will be disabled when he tries to login (with form or with Auth key), but for example, notification e-mails will still work until he tries to log in.
+* When a user is disabled in LDAP and also in MISP and then enabled in LDAP, it will be enabled in MISP for next login just when `updateUser` is set to `true`.
+* Currently it is not possible to log in with both LDAP and local (MISP) accounts.
+* Admins can change users email address.
+But when `updateUser` is set to true, when the user will log in again, the e-mail address will be updated from LDAP.